-All Board members shall meet the following selection criteria:
+Board members shall meet the following selection criteria:

 - In selecting new Board members, attention shall be given to ensuring the collective mix of skills and experience supports the Board's ability to add strategic value to the Bereavement Authority of Ontario (BAO).
-In addition, reasonable efforts shall be made to reflect a variety of perspectives, including consumer protection and public interest perspectives, as well as the diversity of Ontario, including gender, geographic distribution and ethnicity. - The Board members who are chairs of the BAO's Advisory Committees are selected from amongst the members of each committee. - The Board members appointed by the Minister may include representatives of consumer groups, business, government organizations or such other interests as the Minister determines.
+In addition, reasonable efforts shall be made to reflect a variety of perspectives, including consumer protection and public interest perspectives, as well as the diversity of Ontario, including gender, geographic distribution and ethnicity. - The Board members who are selected based on skills and governance experience and those who are selected as a Consumer Representative can have no direct interest in the bereavement sector. - The Board members who are chairs of the BAO's Advisory Committees are selected from amongst the members of each committee. - The Board members appointed by the Minister may include representatives of consumer groups, business, government organizations or such other interests as the Minister determines.